-During 2023, our Directors provided expertise and leadership to our Board committees as set forth below.
-As discussed elsewhere, our committee and leadership refreshment efforts have continued with the Board appointing Ms. Walker to become the Chair of the Compensation Committee and appointing Mr. Chang to become the Chair of the Treasury and Investment Committee subsequent to year-end.
+During 2024, our Directors provided expertise and leadership to our Board committees as set forth below.
+As discussed elsewhere, our committee and leadership refreshment efforts have continued with the Board appointing Ms. Walker to become the Chair of the Compensation Committee and appointing Mr. Chang to become the Chair of the Treasury and Investment Committee each in early 2024.
+The Board then made further changes to committee assignments and leadership in June 2024, following the retirement of Mr. Boberg and Dr. Franklin, and following initial orientation to our Board of our newest directors, Messrs.
+Dyke and Pressey.
+These changes also resulted in Dr. Huber being appointed the Chair of the HSE & Technical Committee.